-LTV: Money matters — but not if you’re tracking the wrong events
+LTV: Money matters, but not if you’re tracking the wrong events

-LTV is the metric you can’t afford to get wrong — ever.
+Lifetime value (LTV) is the metric you can’t afford to get wrong — ever.
 At a high level, it tells you how much a user is worth.
 It’s the data point that can serve many purposes.
 It can tell you if your app will be (or stay) a commercial success.
 It can help you forecast growth for your business.
 It can be a litmus test for user loyalty and alert you to when (and why) your app is losing favor with your target audiences.
 LTV provides to all this and much more.
 But at its core, LTV informs your marketing budget.

 The problem is: there’s no one-size-fits-all formula to determine LTV.
 In fact, there are many different ways to calculate it, depending on your app category and objectives.
-To further complicate matters, LTV, which is predictive and based of probables and possibles, is also mathematically complex.
+To further complicate matters, LTV, which is predictive and based on probables and possibles, is also mathematically complex.
 It requires serious brain power if marketers want to foolproof their forecasting model against change.
 Getting LTV right is also the only way to ensure you make money, not burn it.
 For all these reasons getting LTV right is a must.
 Knowing allows you to allocate budget and pay what users are really worth, ensuring your campaigns have a healthy return on investment (ROI) and turn a profit.

-This week on our web series “The Lowdown,” Mike Paxman, Adjust Global Product Communications Manager, takes a look at how you can customize your LTV measurements in three steps to get value for money from all your users.
+On our web series “The Lowdown,” Mike Paxman, Adjust Global Product Communications Manager, takes a look at how you can customize your LTV measurements in three steps to get value for money from all your users.
 As Mike points out, some users “may not open their wallets and bring you revenue,” but that doesn’t matter.
 There are other ways marketers can extract tremendous value from users based on how they “interact and engage with your app.”

 1. It’s all in the setup